-If you leave your weight on your back foot, it can cause you to open the face and slice the ball.
-Practicing the correct transfer of your weight is another easy way to cut out your slice.
+Leaving your weight on your back foot can cause you to open the face and slice the ball.
+Practicing the correct weight transfer is another easy way to cut out your slice.

 We would recommend trying each of the above steps out on the range.
-If you don’t see any results, it’s a good idea to approach a coach or a golf pro to help you fix your lineup.
+If you don’t see any results, you should approach a coach or golf pro to help you fix your lineup.

 Why Do I Slice Only My Driver?

-The reason that you slice your driver and not your irons is a result of the difference in length and loft between the two types of clubs.
+You slice your driver and not your irons because of the difference in length and loft between the two types of clubs.
 The larger clubface of the driver also means that it’s easier to hit off-center shots, which are more likely to fly right.

-You need to bear in mind the longer shaft and the lower loft of the club, which means you essentially need to sweep the club as opposed to hitting the ball on the downswing, as is the case with irons.
+You need to bear in mind the longer shaft and the lower loft of the club, which means you essentially need to sweep the club instead of hitting the ball on the downswing, as is the case with irons.

 Many beginners fail to compensate for the difference in setup, which leads them to address their driver in a similar way to their irons, which are typically easier to hit straight.